“With a book marketing strategy, your sales will skyrocket!” you’ve heard that a dozen times.

 Here's What You'd Earn:

-How to Market a Book on Social Media
+How to Market a Book Using the Book Sales Network

 We’ll walk you through a play-by-play of exactly what you need to do so that your readers can find your book and buy it.

-We’ve broken this guide down into three main sections for learning book marketing:
+We’ve broken this guide down into two main sections for learning book marketing:

-- Pre-Launch: Building Your Book Marketing Launch Team
+- Pre-Launch Book Marketing: Building Your Book Marketing Launch Team

-- Post-Launch: 8 Strategies for Selling More Books
+- Post-Launch Book Marketing: 8 Strategies for Selling More Books

 The first step of preparing for your book launch, and the marketing behind it, is to build your launch team or street team, as it’s also commonly referred to.